 In 2015, the Queensland government accepted all 121 government-directed recommendations of the Not Now, Not Ever: Putting an end to domestic and family violence in Queensland report.
 In the two years since, there has been significant changes to domestic violence laws, including the establishment of specialist domestic violence courts in Southport and other Queensland areas.

 As Queensland Law Society Criminal Law Accredited Specialists, Julia Jasper and Rebecca Fogerty are at the forefront of this increasingly complex area of law.
 Due to our proven advocacy and trial experience, we often receive referrals from family lawyers to manage associated domestic violence proceedings.
-In 2017, Rebecca presented to early career lawyers at the Queensland Law Society on the topic of domestic violence applications.
+In 2017, 2018 and 2019 Rebecca presented to early career lawyers at the Queensland Law Society on the topic of domestic violence applications.

 Our experience includes: